Using REST Messaging

 If a queue is deleted, any queue bindings referencing the deleted queue remain intact but those queue bindings will not be operational.
 To be brought into service, an RDP must have at least one operational queue binding.
 An RDP whose queue bindings are all not operational cannot be brought into service.

-REST messages sent to and from a Solace router use the HTTP POST method.
-The POST structure differs depending on whether the message is a request or a response, and whether the message is being sent to or from a router.
+REST messages sent to and from an event broker use the HTTP POST method.
+The POST structure differs depending on whether the message is a request or a response, and whether the message is being sent to or from an event broker.

 The Solace REST interface uses both standard HTTP headers (such as